d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 * Second, The final results are much cleaner than the intermediate process, and will always look similar to the single variable case.
 In this case, note that $\frac{d}{dx}(bx) = b$ and $\frac{d}{d\mathbf{x}} (\boldsymbol{\beta}\mathbf{x}) = \boldsymbol{\beta}^\top$ are both similar.
 * Third, transposes can often appear seemingly from nowhere.
 The core reason for this is the convention that we match the shape of the denominator, thus when we multiply matrices, we will need to take transposes to match back to the shape of the original term.

 To keep building intuition, let us try a computation that is a little harder.
-Suppose we have a column vector $\mathbf{x}$, and a square matrix $A$ and we want to compute
+Suppose that we have a column vector $\mathbf{x}$, and a square matrix $A$ and we want to compute

 $$
 \frac{d}{d\mathbf{x}}(\mathbf{x}^\top A \mathbf{x}).